 Organized by type of record: individual deceased employee prior service files arranged by file number (chronologically); unnumbered individual death files arranged alphabetically by surname; individual deceased employee register arranged chronologically.
-See pages 588 and 598-600 of the inventory for more information.

 Records typically list employee name, occupation, location, and death date.

 The great majority of Pullman Car Works employee service records are held by the South Suburban Genealogical and Historical Society in Hazel Crest, IL.
 These do not include porter Records.